-The fastest way into using Swift Playgrounds is probably to have students elect to try the Hour of Code course, found in the Featured Courses section, rather than the Learn to Code 1 course.
-It's a curated subset of challenges from Learn to Code 1 that is meant to take about an hour to complete.
-This will whet students' appetites, upon which they'll discover that it's only the tip of the iceberg of what Swift Playgrounds offers.
+The fastest way to start using Swift Playgrounds is probably to have students elect to try the Hour of Code course, found in the Featured Courses section, rather than the Learn to Code 1 course.
+It's a curated subset of challenges from Learn to Code 1 that's meant to take about an hour to complete.
+This will whet students' appetites, and they'll discover that it's only the tip of the iceberg of what Swift Playgrounds offers.

-Swift Playgrounds, for iPads, starts out like a puzzle game where players have to figure out how to enter and test code until they find the right solution.
-The code they learn to use is in Apple's Swift language that real developers use to create iOS apps.
-Inputting code is easy; players can either type it in using the iPad's touch keyboard or they can select suggested code from a list of commands.
+Swift Playgrounds (for iPad) starts out like a puzzle game where players have to figure out how to enter and test code until they find the right solution.
+The code they learn to use is in Apple's Swift language, which real developers use to create iOS apps.
+Inputting code is easy; players can either type it in using the iPad's touch keyboard, or they can select suggested code from a list of commands.
 This code appears on the left of the screen while a 3D puzzle appears on the right.
-After inputting some code, players can run it and see a colorful, cute alien move around on the 3D puzzle, according to their programming.
+After inputting some code, players can run it and see a colorful, cute alien move around according to their programming.
 Running the existing code can be done at any time, checking for bugs along the way and iterating to a solution.
 Players are rewarded when they see that the little alien is successful in navigating the convoluted paths to collect gems, activate switches, and hop through portals.